Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 SUNY Stony Brook University

-Stony Brook requires all drone operations to be coordinated with the Environmental Health & Safety department and university police.
-Rural Long Island location allows designated flight areas for approved research and academic purposes.
+Stony Brook requires all drone operations to be coordinated with Environmental Health & Safety and university police.
+Campus straddles Class D airspace near Republic Airport.

 Cornell University

-Cornell requires all UAS operations on university property to be approved by Environmental Health & Safety.
-The university has active drone research programs through the College of Engineering.
-Rural Ithaca location permits research and academic flights.
+Cornell requires all UAS operations on campus to be approved by Environmental Health & Safety.
+University supports drone research through College of Engineering.
+Rural setting allows designated research flight areas.

 YesEnvironmental Health & Safety